WRITING OBSTACLE

 Shoelaces would just be a nuisance.

-The most unnatural thing about Viktor, he thinks, is not his anomaly of a body, but the fact that he is willingly asking for _help_ for once.
+The most unnatural thing about Viktor, he muses, is not his anomaly of a body, but the fact that he is now more willing to ask for help.
+That, in itself, is character growth.

 Viktor has entered his space, silently observing.
 But when the man swings a plank around, Viktor startles.
-The end of the plank faces straight towards him, and a flash of the vision he recently had rears its head.
+The end of the plank faces straight towards him, and a flash of the vision he was given rears its ugly head.
 Expecting an exploding sensation to bloom across his chest, it does not occur.
 It is only the whir of his mechanical heart that thrums louder in his ears.

 “Herald!” the carpenter is surprised too, having nearly hit Viktor square in the chest.
 He steps back and sets the plank down onto the workbench with a great big _thunk_.